Set-Valued Control Functions: Model Prediction

 is in $\mathfrak F$ for each compact set $K\subseteq\mathbb T$. \end{definition}

 \begin{definition}[Measurable Selections] For any random set $\eX$, a measurable selection of $\eX$ is a random element $X$ with values in $\mathbb T$ such that $X(\omega)\in\eX(\omega)$ almost surely.
-We denote by $\Sel(\eX)$ the set of all selections from $\eX$. \end{definition} We assume one can construct a set-valued control function in the following sense. \begin{assumption} (i) There is a random closed set $\eV:\Omega\to \mathcal F(\cV)$ such that $V\in \eV$ with probability 1; (ii) $\eV$ is a measurable function of observable variables and possibly a parameter $\sfs$. \end{assumption} The set-valued control function $\eV$ is a random closed-set constructed from the observables.\footnote{A singleton-valued control function in the literature is a special case of Assumption \ref{as:cf_set}. } A leading case would be $\eV$ generated by a selection equation $D=\pi(Z,X,V)$ where $Z$ is a vector of instrumental variables excluded from $\sfo$ (e.g., Examples \ref{ex:Roy1}-\ref{ex:vector_D}).\footnote{In each example of Section \ref{ssec:examples}, observe that we use closed intervals or sets to construct random set $\eV$ that is closed.} However, $\eV$ can also be generated from other sources with corresponding observables and $\pi$ (e.g., Example \ref{ex:no_sel}).
+We denote by $\Sel(\eX)$ the set of all selections from $\eX$. \end{definition} We assume one can construct a set-valued control function as a random closed set. \begin{assumption} (i) There is a random closed set $\eV:\Omega\to \mathcal F(\cV)$ such that $V\in \eV$ with probability 1; (ii) $\eV$ is a measurable function of observable variables and possibly a parameter $\sfs$. \end{assumption}

+The set-valued control function $\eV$ is a random closed-set constructed from the observables.\footnote{A singleton-valued control function in the literature is a special case of Assumption \ref{as:cf_set}. } A leading case would be $\eV$ generated by a selection equation $D=\pi(Z,X,V)$ where $Z$ is a vector of instrumental variables excluded from $\sfo$ (e.g., Examples \ref{ex:Roy1}-\ref{ex:vector_D}).\footnote{In each example of Section \ref{ssec:examples}, observe that we use closed intervals or sets to construct random set $\eV$ that is closed.} However, $\eV$ can also be generated from other sources with corresponding observables and $\pi$ (e.g., Example \ref{ex:no_sel}).
 Assumption \ref{as:cf_set} is agnostic about the genesis of a set-valued control function.
 The set can depend on an unknown parameter $\sfs$, which can be infinite-dimensional.
 In some applications, $\sfs$ can be point identified from additional restrictions.
 We incorporate such restrictions into our identification framework below.
 We write $\eV(D,X,Z;\sfs)$ whenever it is useful to show its dependence on $(D,X,Z)$ and $\pi$.

 Let us discuss Assumptions \ref{as:cf_dist}-\ref{as:cf_set} further.
 In the conventional CF approach, we use the control variable $V$ for two main purposes.
 First, we use $V$ to adjust for the effects of confounding factors as outlined in Assumption \ref{as:cf_dist}.
 Second, we condition on the subpopulation for which this assumption holds.
 We may use these properties simultaneously if $V$ is observable or can be recovered from other observable variables.
 However, in the current scenario, the second property is not available.
 Therefore, we use $\eV$ (recovered from other observables ensured by Assumption \ref{as:cf_set}) to condition on a ``coarser'' subpopulation.
 Failing to condition on $V$ can result in a loss of identifying power.
 Nevertheless, our framework enables the researcher to use all information available under the stated assumptions and establish sharp bounds on the parameters of interest.